-Chinese pork ribs are so tender that the meat is almost melting off from the bone!
+These Chinese pork ribs are so tender that the meat almost melts off the bone!

 It is called Wuxi Pork ribs (無錫排骨), the signature cuisine of Wuxi, a town in the Jiangsu 江蘇 province of China.

-This article is all about how to cook this famous Chinese pork ribs, characterized by the sweetness of rock sugar, sourness of the red vinegar 镇江红醋 and the flavor of Shaoxing wine.
-The braising liquid is cooked down and caramelized into a thick, luxurious red sauce, which enrobed the ribs within.
+I want to introduce to you how to cook these famous Chinese pork ribs, characterized by the sweetness of rock sugar, the sourness of the red vinegar 镇江红醋, and the flavor of Shaoxing wine.
+First, the braising liquid is cooked down and caramelized into a thick, luxurious red sauce with rock sugar, which enrobed the ribs.

 The method is simple, but be prepared for prolonged braising, and you will be rewarded with the seductive flavor of this culinary wonder.
 You can easily make it with this recipe at home instead of getting it from a Chinese restaurant.

-How to cook Chinese pork ribs- the detailed cook’s note
+How to cook Chinese pork ribs- the step-by-step guide

 Ask your butcher to cut the pork ribs crossways into long pieces.
-I suggest you ask your butcher to cut the ribs into single bones, square pieces.
-If is tough to do it at home as it requires a sturdy butcher cleaver.
+Next, I suggest you ask your butcher to cut the ribs into single bones, square pieces.
+It is challenging at home as it requires a sturdy butcher cleaver.

-You can use spareribs (meatier) or back ribs (smaller but more tender) for this recipe.
-Generally, I prefer back ribs as it is the more meaty one for this recipe.
+You can use spareribs (meatier) or baby back ribs (smaller but more tender.
+Generally, I prefer spareribs as it is the more meaty one for this recipe.

-Add a small amount of salt to the pork ribs and marinate overnight.
+Add a small amount of light soy sauce and salt to the pork ribs and marinate for at least two hours.
 Marinate helps to enhance the flavor of the pork ribs.
 I also marinate the lean pork overnight with salt in another recipe- Cantonese Porridge with Lean Pork.
 Meat treating in this way can still retain the saltiness after prolonged simmering.

 Step 2- Get all the ingredients ready

 Red yeast rice renders a beautiful red hue to the ribs.
-You can extract the color by soaking the rice in hot water for fifteen minutes.
-Discard the rice, and add only the colored water to the braising liquid.
+You can extract the color for fifteen minutes by soaking the rice in hot water.
+Then, discard the rice, and add only the colored water to the braising liquid.

-Red yeast rice (红曲米, Monascus Purpureus) is traditionally used by the Chinese chef to improve the color of a variety of dishes.
+Red yeast rice (红曲米, Monascus Purpureus) is traditionally used by the Chinese chef to improve the color of various dishes.
 It is also used in our Chinese Roast Chicken recipe.

-You can purchase red yeast rice in most of the Chinese medical halls and grocery shops in Asia.
+You can purchase red yeast rice in most Chinese medical halls and grocery shops in Asia.
 Unfortunately, it is difficult to get even in certain Asian countries outside China.
-Omit it if you cannot find it as it will not affect the taste.
+Omit it if you cannot find it , as it will not affect the taste.
 However, the color will not be as red as you expected.

 There are some specific aromatics and spices for Wuxi pork ribs.
 Let’s take a look at each of them.

 Ginger.
-Ginger can remove any off-putting ‘poky’ smell.
-If you have a choice, use old ginger instead of the younger for better flavor.
-Some cooks prefer to slice the ginger, and others cut the ginger into small dices for sautéing.
+Ginger can remove any off-putting ‘porky’ smell.
+If you have a choice, use old ginger instead of the younger one for a better flavor.
+Some cooks prefer to slice the ginger, and others cut the ginger into small dice for sautéing.

 Vinegar, sugar, and wine

-The signature flavor of Wuxi style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
-There are numerous variations of braised pork ribs even in Wuxi itself, not to mention other outrageous adaptations elsewhere.
-However, these three ingredients is a must to qualify as authentic Wuxi pork ribs.
+The signature flavor of Wuxi-style Chinese pork ribs is from vinegar, sugar, and wine.
+There are numerous variations of the amount used, even in Wuxi itself, not to mention other outrageous adaptations elsewhere.
+However, these three ingredients must qualify as authentic Wuxi pork ribs.

 Vinegar.
-Red vinegar from Zhejiang (浙江红醋) is the authentic one.
+Chinkiang vinegar from Zhejiang (浙江红醋) is the authentic one.
 Any other rice vinegar is an acceptable substitution if you cannot get it.

 Shaoxing wine.
-Use Shaoxing wine or any rice wine will do the job.
+Use Shaoxing wine or any rice wine that will do the job.
 Dry sherry is another acceptable alternative.

 Star anise, cinnamon stick, and clove

-The flavor of star anise and cinnamon are quite intense and please do not add too much to the braising liquid.
-I mention how many star-points to be used in the recipe as the size of star anise varies.
+The flavor of star anise and cinnamon is quite intense, and a small amount goes a long way.
+I mention how many star points will be used in the recipe as the size of star anise varies.
 The same problem applies to the cinnamon bark: the bigger bark of the same length can be double in weight.
 Therefore, I am using the weight as the unit of measurement for cinnamon bark in the recipe for accuracy.
 (You may consider using a kitchen scale for this purpose.)

-The signature flavor of Wuxi style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
-These three ingredients is a must to qualify as authentic Wuxi pork ribs.
+The signature flavor of Wuxi-style Chinese pork ribs is from the triumvirate of vinegar, sugar, and wine.
+These three ingredients are a must to qualify as authentic Wuxi pork ribs.

 Step 3- Brown the pork ribs

-The second method is to pan-fry it briefly with vegetable oil, which is what I use it in this recipe.
-This method is simple, and you do not need to keep the remaining oil.
-The result is as good as deep-frying.
-What you need is to add about 1/8 inch depth of oil to a frying pan, or at least if is sufficient to cover the whole pan.
-Sear the ribs on both sides until the meat starts to shrink and the bone protrude out.
+Pan-frying can be as good as deep-frying.
+You need to add about 1/8 inch depth of oil to a frying pan, or at least if it is sufficient to cover the whole pan.
+Sear the ribs on both sides until the meat starts shrinking and the bone protrudes.
 When this is achieved, the color will turn a little brown.
-It is time to remove it and set aside.
+It is time to remove it and set it aside.

-Step 4- Braising over low heat for an hour
+Step 4- Braise the pork ribs over low heat

-- Add the wine, vinegar, sugar, salt and soy sauce to the pan which holds the pork ribs, spices, and the aromatics.
+- Add the wine, vinegar, salt, and soy sauce to the pan.

 - Add water until it is just enough to cover the ribs.